 MPFL injuries often result from a traumatic kneecap dislocation.
 People who are naturally very flexible can develop MPFL laxity (looseness) that leads to injury.
 The MPFL is a broad structure located on the inside of the knee joint.
 It connects the kneecap (patella) to the thigh bone (femur).
 The primary purpose of the MPFL is to provide stability to the kneecap.
 It restrains any movement toward the outside of the knee.
 It also helps keep the kneecap in position, as the knee bends and straightens.

 Common signs and symptoms that may occur with an MPFL injury include:

 - Feeling the knee "give way" or "buckle" during activity.

 - Feeling like the kneecap is sliding out to the side during knee movement.

 - Restricted joint movement (range of motion).

-- Tenderness to touch along the affected joint.
+- Tenderness to touch along the knee joint.

-- Pain, stiffness, or "locking," after sitting with the knee bent or straight for a prolonged period of time.
+- Pain, stiffness, or "locking" after sitting with the knee bent or straight for a long time.